Last Updated: June 2023

 The AAFP is ACCME accredited, but not all state chapters are ACCME accredited.
 Any educational offering provided by the AAFP for which you can or did receive credit from ACCME, the AOA, the AMA, or any of the above-listed organizations will count.
 If you completed training through your state chapter, check with your state chapter or the AAFP’s member resource center.

 The AAFP’s substance use disorder on-demand CME is compliant.

-You can find the AAFP’s SUD training here as well as other CME offerings.
 Most of the AAFP’s CME live sessions or on-demand offerings are compliant with this new requirement, as long as they cover opioid use disorder, SUD pain management, substance misuse, and/or other related topics.
 To maximize Academy members’ options for complying with the new requirement, the AAFP is temporarily making its on-demand SUD training free to members.

 Activities with solely AAFP Prescribed or Elective credit do not yet count.
 The AAFP is communicating with SAMHSA to address this oversight.

 The X-waiver (also known as the DATA 2000 waiver) is no longer required to prescribe buprenorphine for opioid use disorder.
 While the X-waiver requirement was removed by the Consolidated Appropriations Act of 2023, it is separate and unique from this new training requirement.